anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 |        |                        | Agent     |
 |        |                        | (RegAgt)  |
 +--------+                        +-----------+
+    |                          [voucher and enrollment]
+    |                          [responses available]
     |                                   |
     |<------- supply voucher -----------|
     |                                   |
-    |--------- voucher-status --------->| - store
+    |--------- voucher status --------->| - store
-    |                                   |   pledge voucher-status
+    |                                   |   pledge voucher status
     |<--- supply enrollment response ---|
     |                                   |
-    |--------- enroll-status ---------->| - store
+    |--------- enroll status ---------->| - store
-    |                                   |   pledge enroll-status
+    |                                   |   pledge enroll status
 ~~~~
 {: #exchangesfig_uc2_3 title='Response and status handling between pledge and registrar-agent' artwork-align="left"}

-The registrar-agent provides the information via two distinct endpoints to the pledge as following.
+The registrar-agent provides the information via two distinct pledge endpoints as following.

-The voucher response is provided with a HTTP POST using the operation path value of "/.well-known/brski/pledge-voucher".
+The registrar-agent SHALL send the voucher-response to the pledge by HTTP POST to the endpoint: "/.well-known/brski/pledge-voucher".

-The registrar-agent voucher-response Content-Type header is "application/voucher-jws+json and contains the voucher as provided by the MASA.
+The registrar-agent voucher-response Content-Type header is `application/voucher-jws+json` and contains the voucher as provided by the MASA.
 An example if given in {{MASA-vr}} for a MASA only signed voucher and in Figure {{MASA-REG-vr}} for multiple signatures.

 If a single signature is contained, the pledge receives the voucher and verifies it as described in section 5.6.1 in {{RFC8995}}.

 If multiple signatures are contained in the voucher, the pledge SHALL perform the signature verification in the following order:

-  1. Verify MASA signature as described in section 5.6.1 in {{RFC8995}} successfully.
+  1. Validate MASA signature as described in section 5.6.1 in {{RFC8995}} successfully.
   2. Install contained trust anchor provisionally.
   3. Verify registrar signature as described in section 5.6.1 in {{RFC8995}} successfully, but take the registrar certificate instead of the MASA certificate for verification.
-  4. Verify the registrar certificate received in the agent-provided-proximity-registrar-cert in the voucher request successfully.
+  4. Validate the registrar certificate received in the agent-provided-proximity-registrar-cert in the voucher request successfully, including revocation state of the certificate, validity, and authorization to bootstrap the particular pledge.

-When all verification steps stated above have been performed successfully, the pledge SHALL end the provisional accept state for the domain trust anchor and the LDevID(Reg).
+If all verification steps stated above have been performed successfully, the pledge SHALL end the provisional accept state for the domain trust anchor and the LDevID(Reg).
-When multiple signatures are contained in the voucher-response, the pledge MUST verify all successfully.
+If multiple signatures are contained in the voucher-response, the pledge MUST verify all successfully.

-When an error occurs during the verification it SHALL be signaled in the reason field of the pledge voucher-status object.
+If an error occurs during the verification it SHALL be signaled in the reason field of the pledge voucher status object.

 After verification the pledge MUST reply with a status telemetry message as defined in section 5.7 of {{RFC8995}}.
-The pledge generates the voucher-status-object and provides it as JOSE object with the wrapping signature in the response message to the registrar-agent.
+The pledge generates the voucher status object and provides it as JOSE object with the wrapping signature in the response message to the registrar-agent.

-The response has the Content-Type "application/jose+json" and is signed using the IDevID of the pledge as shown in {{vstat}}.
+The response has the Content-Type `application/jose+json` and is signed using the IDevID of the pledge as shown in {{vstat}}.
 As the reason field is optional (see {{RFC8995}}), it MAY be omitted in case of success.